asciibene/phpbbs/README.md

 * Bold -> '**'
 * Underline -> '__'

-e.g. Consider this line, //this would be italics// and this normal.
+e.g. Consider this line, //this would be italics// and this would be normal.

 ## Links
-You can link to other pages on the wiki.
+You can link to other posts on the bbs.
 However the link's text is always the title of page being linked to.
 To insert a link anywhere inside a line, you must enclose the page's title between '-[' and ']-'.
 The following example would link to a page named 'my page'.